sebsikora/dnn_superres_upscaling_demo/README.md

 ```
 <br/>

-So, to recap: We will upscale both videos x4 to 800x450 via the approaches outlined above and compare:
+So, to recap: We will the videos x4 to 800x450 via the approaches outlined above and compare:
 * cv2.resize (linear interpolation)
 * ffmpeg (bicubic interpolation)
 * dnn_superres with the FSRCNN model
+* dnn_superres with the LapSRN model
 * dnn_superres with the EDSR model
 <br/>